 If you have a small space, this mini crib should work just fine, and even if you assemble it in another room, it will fit through standard-sized doorways.

 - Easy to move from room to room.

-- The wood scratches easily when your baby starts teething.
+- The wood scratches easily if your baby chews on it when teething.

 When you bring your baby home from the hospital, you’ll feel like you never want to let them out of your sight.
 But this can be difficult when you’re trying to get things done during nap time.
-This crib is a great solution to that problem.
+This crib is an excellent solution to that problem.

-You can set it up in your living room and it won’t hog all the space because it’s smaller than a standard playard and crib combination.
+You can set it up in your living room, and it won’t hog all the space because it’s smaller than a standard playpen and crib combination.
 The wheels make it easy to drag into any room you like, so you never have to let your baby out of your view.

 Because it weighs less than 20 pounds, you’ll be able to take it with you if you’re traveling or visiting a grandparent’s house.
-It’s simple to convert into the playard as your baby grows, and has a canopy with soft toys attached.
+It’s simple to convert into a playpen as your baby grows and has a canopy with soft toys attached.

-The crib portion should only be used for babies that are 15 pounds or under, though.
+The crib portion should only be used for babies weighing 15 pounds or less.
 Once they’re able to get into the crawling position, you should stop using the crib part.

-- You can always keep your sleeping baby in your line of sight with this.
+- You can always keep your sleeping baby in your line of sight.

 - Your toddler will enjoy the pack ‘n play long after they’ve outgrown the crib.